marthajsosa/Incident-Response-Playbooks/README.md

 ## 🚧 Work in Progress
 # Incident Response Playbooks

 Welcome to my collection of **Incident Response (IR) Playbooks**.
-These resources are designed to guide analysts, responders, and security teams through structured, tactical response processes for a variety of cybersecurity incidents.
+These resources are designed to guide analysts, responders, and security teams through structured, tactical response processes for a variety of commonly-experienced incidents.
 Each playbook outlines detection methods, investigation steps, containment strategies, and recovery procedures—grounded in real-world response workflows.

 ## About These Playbooks

 This repository is a living, evolving set of playbooks based on best practices, threat intelligence, created from my academic and hands-on experience in security operations and incident response.
 Each playbook is written in a clear, concise, and procedural style to support quick decision-making and consistent handoff between analysts.

-## 🔍 Incident Types Covered
+## Incident Types Covered

 Playbooks will be added for a wide range of scenarios, including but not limited to: